intel/optimized-cloud-recipes/recipes/ai-fastchat-amx-ubuntu/README.md

 # Running the Recipe
 The easiest way to run this recipe is using [Intel® Cloud Optimization Modules for Terraform](https://github.com/intel/terraform-intel-gcp-vm/tree/main/examples/gcp-linux-fastchat)

+Alternatively, a single node can be running using ansible-pull with the recipe.yml, as described in the main README

 # Running the Demo
 SSH into your VM from the cloud console.
 Wait for a few minutes to ensure that the recipe has run completely.

-Ssh into the c3 instance and run
+Ssh into the newly created C3 instance and run

-`python3 -m fastchat.serve.gradio_web_server_multi --share`
+`source /usr/local/bin/run_demo.sh`

 --- KNOWN ISSUE ---